travelnxt/appacitive-docs/index.md

 	<dt>password</dt>
 	<dd>required<br/><span>The password associated for the user.
 	<dt>expiry</dt>
-	<dd>optional<br/><span>An optional integer which specifies the cascading window duration (in minutes) for the validity of the created token.
+	<dd>optional<br/><span>An optional integer which specifies the cascading window duration (in minutes) before the created token expires.
 	<dt>attempts</dt>
 	<dd>optional<br/><span>An optional integer which specifies for how many calls is the token valid for.
 </dl>